Working hard in the background...

 Both Visa and Mastercard credit cards are widely accepted and offer varying benefits to their cardholders.
 One notable difference between Visa and Mastercard is that only Mastercards are accepted at Costco, and for reward purposes, Walmart is considered a grocery store on Mastercards but only a department store (and not a grocery store) on Visa cards.

-The highest level of Visa credit cards are Visa Infinite Privilege credit cards.
+The highest level of a Visa credit card is Visa Infinite Privilege.
 This level of Visa typically offers more extensive insurance policies, premium travel benefits, exclusive rewards, and priority services.
-However, these cards do require a higher level of income, and come with steep annual fees.
+However, these cards require a higher income, and usually sport steep annual fees.

 About the author